Saad Sherida al-Kaabi: Career

 Al-Kaabi joined QatarEnergy in 1986 during his studies at Pennsylvania State University.

 After graduation, al-Kaabi joined QatarEnergy's Reservoir & Field Development Department.
 In the following years, he held various positions in petroleum engineering as well as technical, commercial and supervisory positions.
 Eventually he became Manager of Gas Development, with responsibility for the management of the North Field.
 He and his team are credited with launching and implementing different gas projects in short time periods and thus contributing to Qatar's rise in LNG and GTL.

 In 2006, al-Kaabi became the Director of QatarEnergy’s Oil & Gas Ventures Directorate, which is now responsible for all of Qatar's oil and gas fields and all exploration activities.
 In September 2014, al-Kaabi was appointed as QatarEnergy's Managing Director.
 He later became President and Chief Executive Officer (November 2014) as part of a major re-organization of QatarEnergy.

 Al-Kaabi is the chairman of Industries Qatar, a large cooperation overseeing several of the emirate's industrial efforts and dealing primarily in petrochemicals, steel and fertilizers.
-He is also chairman of Gulf Drilling International and Adriatic LNG terminal.

 In 2018, al-Kaabi was appointed to be Qatar's Minister of State for Energy Affairs.

 In April 2021, the first Net-Zero Producers Forum (NPF) was held by representatives of 40% of the worlds gas and oil production.
 At the NPF in Houston, Texas in March 2022, al-Kaabi signed the Terms of Reference (ToR) along with Secretary of Energy of the United States Jennifer Granholm, Minister of Energy of Saudi Arabia Prince Abdulaziz bin Salman, Minister of Natural Resources of Canada Jonathan Wilkinson and the Deputy Minister of Petroleum Resources of Norway Amund Vik.

 In February 2022, he chaired the Gas Exporting Countries Forum (GECF) in Doha, in which he pointed out the importance of pushing natural gas and promoting growth that is sustainable in the gas industry.